ymishin/SelfDrivingCar-3/1-P1-PathPlanning/README.md

 At the first step, 5 reference points for spline interpolation are constructed, these are:

 * 2 points from previous path or, if previous path is almost empty, current position of the car and 1 point backward in time.
 * 3 points ahead with predetermined step.
 These are constructed first in Frenet coordinates taking into account desired lane determined during behaviour planning step.
-Then transformation to Cartesian coordinates are performed.
+Then transformation to Cartesian coordinates is performed.

 After these points are constructed, they are transformed from global to car coordinates to facilitate further calculations.